RichardLitt/knowledge/processes/switching-from-github-pages-to-ssl.md

 - [Cloudflare](https://blog.cloudflare.com/secure-and-fast-github-pages-with-cloudflare/)
 - [Random guide](https://www.goyllo.com/github/pages/free-cloudflare-ssl-for-custom-domain/)

-This isn't great, becuase it still doesn't work for the main domain on GitHub [1](https://www.quora.com/What-is-the-difference-between-Lets-Encrypt-and-Universal-SSL).
+This isn't great, because it still doesn't work for the main domain on GitHub [1](https://www.quora.com/What-is-the-difference-between-Lets-Encrypt-and-Universal-SSL).
 However, it would use [Let's Encrypt](https://letsencrypt.org/getting-started/), which I've heard good things about.
 This probably isn't a good enough reason to switch.

 Cloudflare is apparently also super annoying for people running TOR, but I'm not sure why.
 [2](https://github.com/opensourcedesign/opensourcedesign.github.io/issues/31).